-Gerlóczy is a snug café and restaurant tucked away on an unusually quiet pocket of Budapest's downtown.
-The charming square outside the restaurant, surrounded by elegant pre-war buildings, is a well-kept secret of this otherwise tourist-heavy neighborhood.
-Gerlóczy's interior evokes French bistro vibes, featuring small round tables, leather banquettes, and a high ceiling.
+Gerlóczy is a snug café and restaurant tucked away in an unusually quiet pocket of Budapest's downtown.
+The charming square outside the restaurant, ringed by elegant pre-war buildings, is a well-kept secret of this otherwise tourist-heavy neighborhood.
+With small round tables and leather banquettes, Gerlóczy's soaring interior evokes French bistro vibes.
 In the warm months, the outdoor terrace is especially enjoyable.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).